Efficient Extensional Binary Tries: Benchmarks

-We see that the Canonical implementation significantly improves on the Original implementation for the Sparse test: Coq execution times decrease by 20\%, OCaml execution times by 33\%, and memory allocations and memory usage are almost halved.
-For the Dense and Repeated tests, memory allocation is reduced by about 15\%, but execution times increase a bit.
+We see that the Canonical implementation significantly improves on the Original implementation for the Sparse test: Coq execution times decrease by 22\%, OCaml execution times by 33\%, and memory allocations and in-memory data size are halved.
+For the Dense and Repeated tests, memory allocation is reduced by about 12\%, and data size is halved, but execution times increase a bit.

 The Node01 implementation stands halfway between the Original and the Canonical implementations in terms of OCaml execution times and memory consumption.
 Coq execution times show no improvement compared with the Original implementation.
 Combined with the lack of extensionality, these results show that Node01 is not an interesting alternative to Canonical.